 22. Good Example

-There’s something contagious in every person.
-Know what you bring to the mix as a ministry leader and keep it beneficial.
+Trust in the power of the good example.
+Know what you bring to the mix as a ministry leader and how you can maximize your positive attributes.
 Set an example of how to lead, how to serve, and how to handle failure and frustration.
 Spread the good stuff.

 23. Worship